younaman/external-secrets/docs/provider/kubernetes.md

 {% endraw %}
 ```

-Further, you can leverage the `remoteRef.metadata` section to fine-tine the behaviour of the metadata merge strategy.
+Further, you can leverage the `.data[].metadata` section to fine-tine the behaviour of the metadata merge strategy.
 The metadata section is a versioned custom-resource _alike_ structure, the behaviour is detailed below.

 ```yaml
 apiVersion: external-secrets.io/v1alpha1